 Apple engineers have always focused on one person when they build software — the person who will use it.
 Working with them, you’ll see why every Apple product and service feels intuitive and simple, and why every aspect of this group’s work is built around a respect for the customer’s needs.

 Bring what you love to what you do.

 Do you love music?
 Photography?
 Fitness?
 Games?
 Video?
 Whatever your passion, bring it.
 Because sharing what you love through Apple products sparks others to pursue their own passions.
 And that’s why we’re all here: to open up all kinds of potential for our customers — and you.
 As part of the Sales team, you’ll deliver great customer experiences, or you might work with the local business community, connecting entrepreneurs and professionals with the tools they need to build success.
 Or, working on the Support team, you could help one customer sync music with video, show another how to retouch their photos, or even teach a child to code.
 If you have a talent for hands-on problem solving, you can address customers’ technical issues.
 If you’re ready to be an Apple leader, you’ll help build diverse, highly collaborative teams, using our culture of open, honest feedback to actively develop each team member’s talent and skills.

-I have been working at Apple part-time (More than 5 years)
+I have been working at Apple full-time (Less than a year)

-I applied through other source.
-The process took 1 day.
-I interviewed at Apple (London, England) in December 2007.
+I applied in-person.
+The process took 7 weeks.
+I interviewed at Apple (London, England) in September 2017.